Arizona in the time of COVID-19 – Food Access

 According to recent estimates, households of color in Arizona are far less likely to have sufficient food.
-The rate of food insufficiency among Latinx households is nearly twice that of White households; and where other or multiple races are reported (including American Indian), nearly three times as likely.
+The rate of food insufficiency among Latinx households, Black households, or households where other or multiple races are reported (including American Indian) is over twice that of White households.

 Food access and presence of children in household

 Hardship during the pandemic, including food insufficiency, is also particularly felt by households with children.
-These respondents are more likely to report both experiencing recent food insufficiency and less confidence in their ability to afford food needed for the next four weeks, with a majority not “very confident”.
+These respondents are more likely to report both experiencing recent food insufficiency.

 Food access and prior income

 Lower-income households are significantly more likely to experience recent food insufficiency.
-More than half of households reporting food insufficiency made less than $50,000 in 2019.
-And among households with prior incomes below $25,000, more than 1 in 4 report not having enough to eat in the week prior to the survey, over twice the Arizona average.
+Nearly half of households reporting food insufficiency made less than $35,000 in 2019.
+And among households with prior incomes below $25,000, more than 1 in 4 report not having enough to eat in the week prior to the survey, nearly three times the Arizona average.